-Since posting Henry’s Diary I’ve gotten several questions off of the Blog so I’ve decided to add an explanation entry.
+Since posting Henry’s Diary from 1936, I’ve gotten several questions off of the Blog so I’ve decided to add an explanation entry.
 Some of the information come from transcriptions I made of conversations with Henry during the 1990’s and some are new from today via my aunt Gladys Cleage Evans memories.

 First Question was about the band: